damla-ucar/Logistics-Optimization-Projects/Project - Emergency Aid Logistic Planning/README.md

 ---

 ## 📂 **Repository Contents**
-- `Model_and_Scenarios.ipynb`:
-  Code for all three scenarios, written in Python with Gurobi.
+- `Code/`: Python notebooks implementing optimization models (with Gurobi) for all three scenarios.
 - **Note**: Only the **2km and 3km radius cases** are included in this repo for demonstration.
 - `Report.pdf`:  Contains full methodology, visualizations, and analysis.